-Company principal Chris Landis, AIA is a seasoned architect with over 40 years of experience designing homes in the DC Metro area, and we have a talented group of architects, designers, and drafters.
+Director of Architecture Mary Holley, AIA, is a seasoned architect with over 30 years of experience designing homes in the DC Metro area, and we have a talented group of architects, designers, and drafters.
 Your design team will guide you through our three design phases.

 After our team leader visits your home either virtually or in person, they will present a design proposal.
 This formal document summarizes your renovation goals, provides a design fee for that scope of work, and an estimated budget range for construction.
 The fee is typically 12% of the mid-point of the estimated construction range, but could be lower on larger projects.
 Our typical project range is $250,000 to $500,000.

 During the proposal review, we will discuss the pros and cons of different aspects of projects so we can edit and finalize the proposal.
 Once you sign the proposal, we’ll guide you through the steps below to complete the architectural design, including material selections.
 Once design is complete, we will create a separate Construction Proposal.

 For large and complicated projects, our designers may generate a virtual reality link so you can visually walk-through your project.
 To see an example of this, click to view the image below in 2D (or put on 3D goggles for the VR version.)

 Retainer: 50% of design budget due at signing

 Retainer: 25% of design budget due at schematic approval